ibexa/documentation-user/docs/content_management/taxonomy/work_with_tags.md

 Now, when you edit or create a Content item of this type, in the tags section, you can add a tag by clicking **Select Taxonomy Entries**.
 See [Add taxonomy entries](create_edit_content_items.md#add-taxonomy-entries).

+!!!note
+    Because tags are assigned per Content, not per Field, you cannot use two the same Fields for the same taxonomy.

 ### Add tag translation

 If you have more than one language version of your website, you can also translate